citusdata/podyn/README.md

 When running the command immediately after a data load, some changes that were made prior to the data load may be re-applied, causing the replicated database to temporarily regress.
 However, since the changes are applied in the same order they will eventually arrive at the current value.
 After loading a batch of changes into the database, a checkpoint is made.
 If the tool is restarted, it will continue from its last checkpoint.
 The checkpoints are stored in DynamoDB tables prefixed with `d2p_migration_`.

-For high availability, it is possible to replicate changes from multiple nodes concurrently.
-If a node fails, another one will automatically take over its work.
+For high availability, it is possible to replicate changes from multiple nodes concurrently, in which case the work will be evenly divided.
+If a node fails, the other node(s) will automatically take over its work.

 ## Schema conversion rules